 President Trump recently issued an Executive Order, Improving Price and Quality Transparency in American Health to Put Patients First, which focuses on price transparency by requiring out-of-pocket costs to be listed by hospitals and other providers.
-Additionally, the Executive Order outlines certain actions regulators must take (within designated time frames) to reexamine how existing laws are being applied.
+Additionally, it outlines certain actions regulators must take (within designated time frames) to reexamine how existing laws are being applied.

 What is an Executive Order?

 An Executive Order is issued by the President of the United States and directs the federal government to review how it manages operations and enforces a law.
 While an Act of Congress is needed to change the laws itself, an Executive Order seeks to reexamine how an existing law is interpreted and enforced.
-An Executive Order sets specific timelines to complete an updated assessment of the law.
+In addition, it sets specific timelines to complete an updated assessment of the law.

-What is covered in the Improving Price and Quality Transparency Executive Order?
+What is covered in Improving Price and Quality Transparency?

 The timeline of the main objectives and what they mean for the future of price transparency in healthcare are below:

 - Hospitals must provide a list of standard charge information for services, supplies and fees billed.
 The list can either be posted in a public area or a hospital employee can provide the information.

 - Hospitals must also develop a system to update the list regularly.
 Otherwise, they risk not being compliant with the executive order.